voxpupuli/voxpupuli.github.io/_docs/arch_load_balanced.md

 Configure [webhook-go](https://github.com/voxpupuli/webhook-go) to receive webhook events from your code repository and automate your code deploys.
-This service should be installed on the main Puppet Server.
+This service should be installed on the main OpenVox Server.
 You might consider using the Bolt task from the [puppet-r10k module](https://github.com/voxpupuli/puppet-r10k/blob/master/tasks/deploy.json) to trigger code deployments on each compiler, or you can also install webhook-go on each ([puppet-r10k can configure it](https://github.com/voxpupuli/puppet-r10k#webhook-support)).